-- 2. Each party shall be limited to one motion in limine.
+2. Each party shall be limited to one motion in limine.
 Each such motion shall be limited to 10 pages, and each response thereto shall be limited to 5 pages.
 No reply brief in support of a motion in limine will be permitted.
 In cases with multiple plaintiffs and/or multiple defendants, only one motion in limine or one joint motion in limine per side shall be permitted.
 In these cases, the motion or joint motion shall be limited to 12 pages, and the joint response thereto shall be limited to 6 pages.
 No reply brief in support of a joint motion in limine will be permitted.
 Motions or responses in excess of the foregoing page limits will be permitted only upon a showing of substantial good cause.
-Upon the filing of a motion, or joint motion, in limine, I will promptly set a deadline for filing the response thereto, which generally will be shorter than that permitted under Local Rule and well in advance of the date of the Final Trial Preparation Conference. - 3.
-Prior to filing a motion in limine, in civil and criminal cases, counsel for the moving party must confer, or make reasonable, good-faith efforts to confer, with opposing counsel in an effort to resolve the disputed matter.
+Upon the filing of a motion, or joint motion, in limine, I will promptly set a deadline for filing the response thereto, which generally will be shorter than that permitted under Local Rule and well in advance of the date of the Final Trial Preparation Conference.

+3. Prior to filing a motion in limine, in civil and criminal cases, counsel for the moving party must confer, or make reasonable, good-faith efforts to confer, with opposing counsel in an effort to resolve the disputed matter.
 The motion will include a description of all such efforts made, as well as a summary of the nonmovant's position on the relief sought.
-All motions in limine must be filed no earlier than 70 days before the Final Trial Preparation Conference and, in civil cases, no later than 21 days prior to the Final Trial Preparation Conference.
-In criminal cases, all motions in limine must be filed no later than 10 days prior to the Final Trial Preparation Conference.
-I note that the Final Trial Preparation Conference is not the same as the Final Pretrial Conference held before the Magistrate Judge.
+All motions in limine must be filed no earlier than 70 days before the Final Trial Preparation Conference.
+In criminal cases, all motions in limine must be filed no later than 10 days prior to the Final Trial Preparation Conference is not the same as the Final Pretrial Conference held before the Magistrate Judge.